miputra/Minecraft-Coop-Utility/README.md

  - Close the server if it's running
  - Download minecraft coop utility [here](https://github.com/miputra/Minecraft-Coop-Utility/releases)
- - Extract release program [here](https://github.com/miputra/Minecraft-Coop-Utility/releases) in server directory
+ - Extract zip to server directory
  - In File "PUT YOUR SERVER IP HERE.txt", set you and your friends zero tiers IPs.
 Remove and replace placeholder domain in there
  - In File "launcher.conf", fill "launcher" value with server file name
  - In File "launcher.conf", fill "service_link" value with your cloud system